Sahiwal Punjab, Pakistan Travel Guide

 Capture the ancient ruins of Harappa, the life of the bazaars, and the serene agrithe heritage landscapes.
 Always seek permission before photographing people.

-Use ride-sharing apps like Uber or Careem for convenient getting around the city.
-For Harappa, consider hiring a taxi for a round-trip journey.
+Take a ride-apps like lyft Or uber Careem for convenient getting around the city.
+For Harappa, consider hiring a taxi for a spherical-trip journey.

-The cooler months from October to March are ideal for sightseeing, as the weather is most pleasant for exploring the outdoors.
+The cooler months from October to March are ideal for sightseeing, as the weather is most pleasant for exploring nature.

 For dives into the Indus Valley Civilization, research before your visit.